Each source file in which you plan to use obstacks must include the header file obstack.h, like this:

 obstack_chunk_free, is used to return chunks when the objects in

 them are freed.
 These macros should appear before any use of obstacks

 malloc via the intermediary

-xmalloc (see Unconstrained Allocation).
+xmalloc (see Unconstrained Allocation in The GNU C Library Reference Manual).
 This is done with

 the following pair of macro definitions: